-With almost a decade of nomad life experience overseas and another decade traveling slow around Canada, this is my list of practical and unique travel gift ideas for digital nomads, business travelers, backpackers, international English teachers, and everyone in between.
+With almost a decade of nomad life experience overseas and another decade traveling slow around Canada, this is my list of practical and unique travel gift ideas for backpackers, business travelers, digital nomads, and everyone in between.

-Our list starts off technology-heavy, and then follows through to more traditional gifts for someone going travelling.
+Our list starts off technology-heavy, and then follows through to more traditional gifts for someone traveling abroad.

 Choosing great gifts for travelers isn’t an easy task –the recipient of your gift is probably trying to purge unnecessary items, not accumulate more.
 And you’re likely here because you don’t want your travel gift tucked some place at the far end of a storage locker when they leave.